 Polar, Suunto and Garmin will all allow you to get data out of their environment and sent ‘somewhere’ else.
 Don’t worry about that.
 If you haven’t bought a power meter yet then buy a multi-band one (BTLE+ANT+) when you can.
 If you already have a power meter then you are likely to be tech-savvy and you will know which manufacturers that limits your tri-watch choice to!
 If you have other accessories, like HRMs and footpods, don’t let those sway your choice of watch; minor accessory replacements are relatively cheap.

-The Polar V800 is essentially as good as Garmin’s 920XT and 735XT – in terms of having the most useful features, that is.
-The Suunto AMBIT3 Sport and Suunto Spartan ULTRA/SPORT have a few unique and peripherally innovative things (eg STRYD-profile support & EPOC); if you own Apple products then you’d probably buy the AMBIT 3 or the Suunto Spartan Ultra/Sport.
+Considering the most useful features, the Polar V800 is essentially as good as Garmin’s 920XT and 735XT.
+The Suunto AMBIT3 Sport and Suunto Spartan ULTRA/SPORT have a several unique and peripherally innovative features (eg STRYD-profile support & EPOC); if you own Apple products then you’d probably buy the AMBIT 3 or the Suunto Spartan Ultra/Sport.
 I’m not sure why, just seems to be the way it is from what I’ve seen – quality of construction and the AMBIT’s general lack of bugs, perhaps?

 The old Suunto AMBIT 2 is perfectly fine as is the old TomTom multisport.
-The Suunto has been replaced but the TomTom will NOT be replaced with a new multisport model.
+The Suunto AMBIT 2 has been replaced but the TomTom will NOT be replaced with a new multisport model.

-The Garmin Vivoactive is fine for beginners when used for “consecutive single sports” NB: this is not quite multi-sports/triathlon, it’s great for those who want a nice looking watch.
-The Vivoactive HR replacement is already announced and on sale it’s a bit big for a ‘band’ though.
+The Garmin Vivoactive HR is fine for beginners when used for “consecutive single sports” NB: this is not quite multi-sports/triathlon, it’s great for those who want a fairly nice-looking watch/band.
+The Vivoactive HR is already announced and on sale it’s a bit big for a ‘band’ though.

 Again, on the “consecutive single sports” point, you could also go for the new and highly competent TomTom Runner 3 / Spark 3 – But, yet again, watches like this are not really triathlon watches but do have some usefulness – there are many more of this type.